PPeitsch/bcra-connector/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+We encourage you to submit a Pull Request.

 ## License